 I had them for another few weeks, until finally after the second round, I decided I had enough." — Faith

-Shop our favourite false lashes below…
+Shop our favorite false lashes below…